Wildlife Photography Guide – Part I

 Let’s assume you paid the money and are in the hide.
 You are waiting for a very rare bird or mammal who is afraid of people.
 The worst thing you can do is press your shutter when the object is in the frame.

-You can try a silent shutter first, then if everything is ok, a regular one and more frames per second, and focus on observing object behavior and notice the best possible actions.
+You can try a silent shutter first, then, if everything is okay, a regular one and more frames per second.
+Focus on observing object behavior and noticing the best possible actions.
 Try to shoot only when it makes sense instead of filling your memory card with many similar shots.

-This way, your animal or bird will not be that afraid and feel more comfortable, and you will have fewer pictures to get rid of, so you will save time in the post-processing and selection process.
+This way, your animal or bird will not be that afraid and will feel more comfortable.
+You will have fewer pictures to get rid of, so you will save time in the post-processing and selection process.

 Wildlife Photography Guide – Try to Get to Eye Level as Close as Possible